NYJvMuijlwijk/Hoffelijk_quiz_app/README.md

 ## Getting Started

 By installing the provided apk file on your android device/emulator, the app can be run without needing the project.
+At this point in time this app is not designed with tablets or web in mind.
+Therefore it should be run on a device with mobile dimensions.

 To run this app from the project, Flutter will need to be installed on your computer.
 See https://flutter.dev/docs/get-started/install.